stuycs-gh-classrooms/nxtm-p03-pd09-uhhh/README.md

 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?
 No
 - Does this force interact with other `Orbs`, or is it applied based on the environment?
-Based on the tension and how close the orbs are to eachother, the gravity will either attract or repel the other orb.
+Based on the gravity and how close the orbs are to eachother and the fixed  orb, there will be rotation and centripal.

 - In order to calculate this force, do you need to perform extra intermediary calculations?
 If so, what?
 No